eahrold/Deployery/docs/roadmap.md

 - [x] Update deployment panel to be filterable.
 - [ ] Change local of deploying message on main project page.
 - [ ] Display Server IP address and message about whitelisting it on deployment targets
-- [ ] Add display of SSH pubkey in server tab.
+- [x] Add display of SSH pubkey in server tab.

 ## v0.3

 ### Backend
 - [ ] Cancel deployment operation
+- [ ] Add wider array of webhook sources (see config/webhook.php)
 - [ ] Auto spawn project specific queues
 - [ ] Support cloud file storage
 - [ ] Do a pre-run test on server to check writability of every directory